One of the best things about using WordPress is that you don’t need to know how to write or edit code to manage a site.

 Essentially, how this plugin works is that it lets you create separate HTML snippets and add them to your pages and posts using shortcodes or custom fields.

-(Activate ’Insert Html Snippet’)
+(Installing ’Insert Html Snippet’)

-(XYZ HTML plugin menu)
+(XYZ Html plugin menu)

 (XYZ Html > HTML Snippets menu)